 Although the game is very fun to play once you get used to it, it’s hard for a newbie to just jump right in and begin playing at a decent level.
 The main reason for this is the awkward controls.
 Although they aren’t very hard to get used to once you play for a while, people just starting will find themselves way behind in the races.

-This may be no problem for someone who is going to play the game solo iggysn1for extended periods of time, but it makes it difficult to just play some multiplayer games with a bunch of people who have never played the game.
+This may be no problem for someone who is going to play the game solo for extended periods of time, but it makes it difficult to just play some multiplayer games with a bunch of people who have never played the game.
 Granted, if you are the one who owns the game and plays it all the time, you’ll probably get a lot of enjoyment out of being four or five laps ahead of everyone else, but the other players are surely going to get frustrated by not being able to jump and stick out their ball’s tongue fast enough to grab onto a moving platform before falling back down to the beginning of the level.

 While the audio and visuals for this game are easy enough to deal with, even without practice, they just don’t stand out from any other racing games.
 A game like Mario Kart 64 speeds past this game in every aspect, and Iggy’s Reckin’ Balls, unfortunately, just does not have what it takes to be considered better than-average in these categories.